FurkanGozukara/STAR/README.md

 ## ❤️ Thank You

-Thank you for using SECourses Video Upscaler Pro V1.
+Thank you for using SECourses Video Upscaler Pro.
 We hope this documentation helps you achieve amazing results with your video upscaling projects.
 Experiment with different settings, share your results, and stay tuned for new features!